adamhughes86/CCF1/README.md

       // Can be used for any styles that do not fit into these groups }

-This list of styles is not exhaustive and more styles can be placed within each group.
+**The comments are for demostrative purposes only.** This list of styles is not exhaustive and more styles can be placed within each group.
 Try to keep some sort of order within groups whether it's by type or alphabetically.
-The comments are for demostrative purposes only.

 ### 4. Value Formatting
 - Do not use unit values after `0` values